 The residents of Santiago Atitlán suffered greatly as a result of the hospital’s closing with many lives unnecessarily lost.
 In early 2003, a small group of citizens decided the situation was untenable and called a town meeting to not only discuss renovation of the abandoned building, but also the possibility of turning it into a first-rate 24-hour emergency facility.

-The group included Francisco Sojuel Navichoc, retired local health department administrator, Dr. Juan Manuel Chuc, who had started his medical career at the hospital 12 years earlier, and three expatriates – Kathy Searle de Acevedo and Lyn Dickey (from the United States) and Karin Bergstresser (from Sweden).
+The group included Francisco Sojuel Navichoc, retired local health department administrator, Dr. Juan Manuel Chuc, who had started his medical career at the hospital 12 years earlier, and three expatriates – Kathy Searle de Acevedo and Lyn Dickey (from the United States) and Karin Gezilius (from Sweden) and her husband Richard Bergstresser (from Texas).
 By April, they had formed a civic committee and elected a governing board of directors.
 The committee was appropriately named K’aslimaal – the Tz’tujil word for life.
 Its mission was to serve the health needs of local patients regardless of ability to pay or political affiliation.

 Hospitalito Atitlán Becomes a Reality